LLNL/serac/src/docs/sphinx/dev_guide/tensor_dual.rst

       auto dfdx = [](double x) { return (f(x + epsilon) - f(x + epsilon)) / (2.0 * epsilon); }

-   This approach is simple, but requires multiple function invocations and limitations of floating point arithmetic.
+   This approach is simple, but requires multiple function invocations and the accuracy suffers due to catastrophic cancellation in floating point arithmetic.

 2. Derive the expression for :math:`f\;'(x)`, either by hand or with a computer algebra system, and manually implement the result.
 For